rfitak/Bobs-Bioinformatics/exercises/Coombs.md

 <br>

 ### Making and unpacking Tarballs
 More often than not, a folder of files is shared in format called a "tarball".
 This tarball is often compressed with `gzip` and shared as a file in the form `<name>.tar.gz`.
 Large datasets, and especially software packages, are shared in this format.
+Sometimes, the compressed formats of `xz` and `bz2` are used.
 Here are a few of the most common ways to deal with them.
 ```bash
 # Most common: Unpack a tarball into a folder of files
 tar -zxvf file.tar.gz